wez/wezterm/docs/config/appearance.md

-`window_background_opacity` specifies the alpha channel value with floating point numbers in the range `0.0` (meaning completely translucent) through to `1.0` (meaning completely opaque).
+`window_background_opacity` specifies the alpha channel value with floating point numbers in the range `0.0` (meaning completely translucent/transparent) through to `1.0` (meaning completely opaque).

 Setting this to a value other than the default `1.0` may impact render performance.

 ```lua
 return {